yazgoo/nails_n_wood/README.md

 - use width 100 x height 200 pixel
 - a black pixel's a nail

-To draw the targets, on the next line put the pixels colors:
+To draw the targets, on the last line, put the pixels colors:

 - ok sign: green
 - not ok sign: red